 Sciencing Video Vault

 The mining and refining of minerals and other natural resources and the manufacturing of consumer goods are energy-intensive processes.
-Limiting the amount of new resources required saves a large amount of energy.
-According to the Ohio Department of Natural Resources, 20 times more energy is needed to make aluminum from bauxite ore than from recycled materials.
+An example: According to the Ohio Department of Natural Resources, 20 times more energy is needed to make aluminum from bauxite ore than from recycled materials.
+So when you reuse household items instead of buying new ones, you limit the amount of new resources required and save a lot of energy.

 Reduce Greenhouse Gas Emissions